material-motion/material-motion/essentials/github_issue_flow.md

 We will periodically remove assignees from issues that do not appear to have progressed.
 Don't be alarmed; you can always re-assign the issue in the future once you begin work on the issue.

-## Post updates early and often
+### Post updates early and often

-Regular communication is paramount when working in a distributed open source team.
 We want to avoid [cookie-licking](http://communitymgt.wikia.com/wiki/Cookie_Licking) whenever possible, so we encourage posting to issues early and often.

 Some recommendations on communicating early and often: